spf13/cobra/README.md

 )

 func main() {
 	var echoTimes int

 	var cmdPrint = &cobra.Command{
 		Use:   "print [string to print]",
 		Short: "Print anything to the screen",
 		Long: `print is for printing anything back to the screen.
-            For many years people have printed back to the screen.
+For many years people have printed back to the screen.`,
-            `,
+    Args: cobra.MinimumArgs(1),
 		Run: func(cmd *cobra.Command, args []string) {
 			fmt.Println("Print: " + strings.Join(args, " "))
 		},